alichohan1999/expertline-vscode-extension/README.md

 ## 🚀 Overview

-Expertline is a powerful VS Code extension that helps developers find the most optimized code solutions by providing expert recommendations and AI-powered alternatives.
-It analyzes your selected code and presents comprehensive comparisons with pros, cons, complexity ratings, and community endorsements.
+Expertline is a powerful VS Code extension that integrates with the [Expertline platform](https://expertline.xamples.xyz/) to help developers find the most optimized code solutions.
+This extension provides expert recommendations and AI-powered alternatives by analyzing your selected code and presenting comprehensive comparisons with pros, cons, complexity ratings, and community endorsements.

+### 🌐 Expertline Platform
+Visit the main [Expertline website](https://expertline.xamples.xyz/) to:
+- **Explore Topics**: Browse expert-curated coding topics and best practices
+- **View Posts**: Access detailed posts with community endorsements
+- **Discover Solutions**: Find optimized approaches for your specific use cases
+- **Join Community**: Connect with industry experts and fellow developers

 ## ✨ Key Features